gokulakrishnagk333/WHdemo/README.md

 ```

-## Step-09: Deploy Terraform Resources
+## Deploy Terraform Resources
 ```
-# Change Directory
-cd 24-03-Create-AKS-Cluster/terraform-manifests-aks

-# Initialize Terraform from this new folder
+# Initialize Terraform from this new folder or also you can run using gitlab pipeline
 # Anyway our state storage is from Azure Storage we are good from any folder
 terraform init